gridlocdev/v/doc/docs.md

 }
 ```

-By convention it is preferred that comments are written in *present tense*.
+By convention, it is preferred that comments are written in *present tense*.

 An overview of the module must be placed in the first comment right after the module's name.